-Section B. Family Medical Leave Act: The Family Medical Leave Act (FMLA) of 1993 provides additional rights while on leave of absence.
-Employees may take up to twelve (12) calendar weeks of leave per calendar year to care for a spouse/child/parent, care for oneself, or due to the birth/adoption of a child(ren) or foster child(ren).
+8.2 Family Medical Leave Act:

+8.2.1 The Family and Medical Leave Act (FMLA) of 1993 is a federal law that provides employees additional rights while on leave of absence.
+To qualify, an employee must have been employed by the District for at least one (1) year and have worked at least one thousand twelve hundred fifty (1,250) hours over the previous twelve (12) months to be eligible for leave under FMLA.
+Under FMLA, employees may take up to twelve (12) calendar weeks of leave within twelve (12) months to care for a spouse/child/parent, care for oneself, or due to the birth/adoption of a child(ren) or foster child(ren).
 Teachers shall return to their position if the position still exists.
-Health insurance costs would be the same as if the employee was actively working for that twelve (12) week period as defined in Article VII, Group Benefits.
-To determine if a leave under the provisions of the Family and Medical Leave Act will be a paid or unpaid leave of absence, contact the District Employee Benefits Department.
+Insurance costs would be the same as if the employee was actively working for that twelve (12) week period as defined in Article 7, Group Benefits.
+To determine if a leave under the provisions of the Family and Medical Leave Act will be a paid or unpaid leave, contact the District's Division of Human Resources.
+(Also see: Department of Labor FMLA Employee Guide at: